• About

 Risk Management

-The Board reviews the risks facing the business on a regular basis.
+The Board reviews the risks facing the business on a regular basis, including the Group’s principal and emerging risks.
 The identified principal risks and uncertainties are outlined in the Business Risk Review section of the Annual Report and Accounts, which can be found here.

 Key Control and Procedures

-The Board is responsible for the Group’s system of internal controls and risk management, and for reviewing the effectiveness of these systems.
-These systems are designed to manage, rather than eliminate, the risk of failure to achieve business objectives, and to provide reasonable, but not absolute assurance against material misstatement or loss.
+The Board is responsible for the Group’s system of internal controls and risk management, and for reviewing the effectiveness of those systems.
+These systems are designed to manage, rather than eliminate, the risk of failure to achieve business objectives, and to provide reasonable, but not absolute, assurance against material misstatement or loss.

-The key features of the Group’s internal controls are described below:
+The key features of the Group’s internal controls include:

-• clearly-defined organisational structure with appropriate delegation of authority;
+• a clearly defined organisational structure with appropriate delegation of authority;

-• comprehensive budgeting programme with an annual budget approved by the Board;
+• a comprehensive budgeting programme, with an annual budget approved by the Board;

-• regular review by the Board of actual results compared with budget and forecasts;
+• regular Board review of actual results compared with budget and forecasts;

-• regular reviews by the Board of full year expectations;
+• regular Board review of full year expectations;

 • detailed budgeting and monitoring of costs incurred on the development of new products;

-• regular reviews of client and employee feedback;
+• regular review of client and employee feedback; and

 Auditor Independence

-The Audit Committee reviews the auditors’ independence on a regular basis, and takes the following into account:
+The Audit Committee reviews the auditor’s independence on a regular basis and takes into account:

 • the amount of audit and non-audit fees;

-• the duration of time during which the audit partner has been leading the audit;
+• the duration of time during which the audit partner has led the audit; and

 • the audit planning and audit findings reports.